-- shares the lessons and examples of four years of feminist foreign policy. because the work is constantly evolving. - Is intended to support the Swedish Foreign Service, central government ٠ administration and society in general.
-It is also expected to attract an - to anyone working multilaterally, bilaterally or on changing social norms in general.
+- shares the lessons and examples of four years of feminist foreign policy.
+At the same time, it describes just a small sample of all experiences, not least because the work is constantly evolving. - Is intended to support the Swedish Foreign Service, central government administration and society in general.
+It is also expected to attract an international readership, since there is major international interest in the policy. - Answers many of the questions about how Sweden has worked on developing and implementing the feminist foreign policy, and is structured to be relevant to anyone working multilaterally, bilaterally or on changing social norms in general.

-PowerPoint presentation by Christina Noble Knight to IAW Board meeting in Berlin 2018 international readership, since there is major international interest in the policy.
+PowerPoint presentation by Christina Noble Knight to IAW Board meeting in Berlin 2018